 ON MARCH 18 TROOPS LEAVE THEIR BARRACKS AT 2 A.M.

-No horses so no whinnies.
+No horses, no whinnies.
 The muffled sound of marching boots does not wake the sleeping city.

 A guard on duty on the Montmartre hilltop asks to see the marching orders: A shot goes off and he is mortally wounded.

-He dies a week later, saying that his life is well worth the upheaval to which the shooting leads.
+He dies a week later, saying that his life is well worth the upheaval due to the shooting.

 "Betrayed!" cries a schoolteacher as she tears up the slope.